In honor of Alien Day, our staff honors the iconic and enduring “Alien” franchise — celebrating its impact culturally, cinematically, and personally.

 Already a massive fan of both Ridley Scott’s Alien and the James Cameron-helmed Aliens, I spent the first four months of the year waiting impatiently to experience another chapter in this epic saga.

-By the time the David Fincher classic (yeah, I fucking said it) landed in theaters, I was already knee deep in my fandom for the series — as the film, like its predecessor Aliens, had already been turned into an arcade shooter, and I’d already devoured the great Dark Horse Comics series revolving around the characters and aliens I loved.
+By the time the David Fincher classic (yeah, I fucking said it) landed in theaters, I was already knee-deep in my fandom for the series — the film, like its predecessor Aliens, had already been turned into an arcade shooter, and I’d already devoured the great Dark Horse Comics series revolving around the characters and aliens I loved.